-LAB 5 - HEURISTIC EVALUATION
+LAB 4 - HEURISTIC EVALUATION

-This lab concludes the work needed for Milestone 3 (M3), by asking you to conduct a heuristic evaluation of another team's wireframe (and receive an evaluation of your prototype).
+This lab concludes the work needed for Milestone 2 (M2), by asking you to conduct a heuristic evaluation of another team's paper prototypes (and receive an evaluation of your prototypes).
 As always, the lab should be completed as a group.
 Please, read the entire document in advance, before starting the lab.
-Results of these activities will be submitted as part of M3.
-The milestone needs to be submitted by December 2, 2020 in the M3 folder on the GitHub repository assigned to your group, by following the Markdown template available in the course website.
+Results of these activities will be submitted as part of M2.
+The milestone needs to be submitted by November 24, 2021 in the M2 folder on the GitHub repository assigned to your group, by following the Markdown template available in the course website.

-A. ORGANIZATION
+A. Organization

 To successfully complete this lab, split your group: two team members will act as evaluators for another team's project (see "B" below), while the other two will support the evaluation of your project (see "C" below).
-Those last two members should know the flow of your prototype ahead of the evaluation and optionally prepare a few tasks for the evaluator.
+Those last two members should know the flow of your paper prototype ahead of the evaluation and be able to quickly find and move the pieces of your prototype to simulate the experience of using a "real" application.